Stack Traces#

 (gdb) bt full

 If neither the app nor the runtime was updated when you ran flatpak update, then you can run this without having to wait for the app to crash again.
-However, if either the app or runtime was updated, you’ll need to reproduce the crash before you can run the commands.
+However, if either the app or runtime was updated, you’ll need to reproduce the crash before you can safely run the commands.